Award/Recognition Menu

 Description

-The IEEE CAS John Choma Education Award honors the individual with exceptional contributions to education in a field within the scope of the CAS Society.
-Contributions are quantifiable by publication of textbooks, research supervision of both graduate and undergraduate students, short course development, and personal participation in continual education within the field.
-The award is based on quality, continuity, and originality of contribution, contributions to CAS Society.
-All CAS Society members are eligible for nomination.
+The IEEE Circuits and Systems Society John Choma Education Award honors the individual with exceptional contributions to education in a field within the scope of the IEEE Circuits and Systems Society (CASS).
+Contributions are quantifiable by publications of textbooks, research supervision of graduate and undergraduate students, development of short courses, and personal participation in continual education within the field.
+The award is based on quality, continuity, and originality of contributions, as well as active participation in CASS evidenced by articles in CASS periodicals and CASS-sponsored conference proceedings, as well as, services to the CASS community.
+All CASS members in good standing are eligible for nomination.

-This award was renamed to recognize John Choma who was well-known and respected in CAS Society and community.
-His passion for the field and for education more than justifies the renaming of this award and CAS is honored to do so in remembrance and honor to him.
+This award was renamed to recognize John Choma who was well-known and respected in the CAS Society and community.
+His passion for the field and for education more than justifies the renaming of this award and the IEEE Circuits and Systems Society is honored to do so in remembrance and honor to him.

 Prize